 - 1. Turn off the computer and disconnect all power cords from electrical outlets. - 2.
 Remove the computer cover.
-See "Removing the computer cover" on page 55. - 3.
-Locate the hard disk drive.
+See "Removing the computer cover" on page 56. - 3.
+Locate the hard disk drive assembly in the computer.
 See "Locating components" on page 11. - 4.
 Disconnect the signal cable and the power cable from the hard disk drive.

 5. Remove the two screws that secure the hard disk drive assembly.
-Slide the hard disk drive assembly as shown, and then lift the hard disk drive assembly to remove it from the computer.
+Slide the hard disk drive assembly as shown, and then lift the hard disk drive assembly to remove it from the chassis.